 Harrisburg, PA – The National Sexual Violence Resource Center (NSVRC) and the Association for the Treatment of Sexual Abusers (ATSA) are pleased to honor Joann Schladale with the 2018 Gail-Burns Smith Award.
 Schladale, a licensed marriage and family therapist who specializes in sexual health, trauma, violence prevention and sexual behavior problems, will receive the award during the 2018 National Sexual Assault Conference held in Anaheim, CA on August 29-31.

-Get inspired for Sexual Assault Awareness Month 2019 by checking out captivating events from campuses this past April!
+Get inspired for Sexual Assault Awareness Month by checking out captivating campus events from last year.

-This past April, communities around the country recognized Sexual Assault Awareness Month in many different ways.
-We reached out to organizers to learn more about what goes into planning an effective SAAM event.
+Hear from Sexual Assault Awareness Month event organizers about what goes into planning an effective SAAM event.